-The vineyard is in a very good neighborhood – Beckstoffer’s well regarded Dr. Crane Vineyard is nearby as is his Bourn Vineyard – the very historical Hayne Vineyard is slightly further to the west with several other old vine vineyards in fairly close proximity.
+The vineyard is in a very good neighborhood; Beckstoffer’s well regarded Dr. Crane Vineyard is nearby as is his Bourn Vineyard and the very historical Hayne Vineyard is slightly further to the west with several other old vine vineyards in fairly close proximity.
 Both the Beckstoffer and the Salvestrin’s own former portions of Dr. Crane’s original vineyard land.

-In addition to the mixed blacks the vineyard contains a 1.6 acre block of Cabernet Sauvignon (trellised), a 1.4 acre block of Petite Sirah, and two rows of Merlot.
+In addition to the mixed blacks the vineyard contains a 1.6-acre block of Cabernet Sauvignon (trellised), a 1.4-acre block of Petite Sirah, and two rows of Merlot.
 There are a total of 5 separate vineyard blocks on the property.
 More recently, Robert Biale Vineyards was making a vineyard designate Zinfandel from the property called Old Crane Ranch Zinfandel.

 Initially they decided they would create one wine from the vineyard – an homage to historical uses by producing a mixed blacks field blend.
 But during the fermentation of the 2012 vintage (their first under the Crane Assembly) they noticed the Cabernet Sauvignon was exceptional by itself (perhaps no surprise considering this location).
-Rather then bottling one wine they decided to create several wines and bottle the Cabernet Sauvignon separately.
+Rather than bottling one wine they decided to create several wines and bottle the Cabernet Sauvignon separately.

-The grapes for the Disciples wine come from vineyards that have excellent pedigrees – both historically and for the quality of fruit they produce.
-And when it comes to sourcing fruit from premium vineyards in the valley – Dave Phinney still has numerous contacts from when he started Orin Swift.
-Vineyards such as Tofanelli and Morisoli have provided fruit for this wine.
-The wine gets it’s name because of the old vines on the their estate property; these younger vineyards can be considered “disciples” of the old vines.
+The grapes for the Disciples wine come from vineyards with excellent pedigrees – both historically and for the quality of fruit they produce.
+And when it comes to sourcing fruit from premium vineyards in the valley, Dave Phinney still has numerous contacts from when he started Orin Swift.
+Vineyards such as Tofanelli in Calistoga which dates from the late 1920s and Morisoli in Rutherford provide the grapes for this wine each year.
+The wine gets its name because of the old vines on their estate property; these younger vineyards can be considered “disciples” of the old vines.

-The 2012 estate El Coco is inky dark in the glass; it reveals an intense bouquet – plenty of ripe berry aromas tinged with more subtle chocolate and brown sugar notes.
+The 2012 The Crane Assembly El Coco is inky dark in the glass; it reveals an intense bouquet – plenty of ripe berry aromas tinged with more subtle chocolate and brown sugar notes.
 Plush and rounded on the entry – this supple mouth feel continues across the palate.
 Shows dense flavors of ripe blackberry and blueberry.
 Finer grained somewhat chalky tannins complete a pleasing finish.
-This is a intriguing blend that combines the history of the vineyard with a palate profile that will appeal to a wide range of tastes.
+This is an intriguing blend that combines the history of the vineyard with a palate profile that will appeal to a wide range of tastes.
 Incidentally the label reflects part of a Francisco Goya painting – ‘que viene de coco’ – the “boogeyman”, an image that quickly catches your first glance.

 The 2013 MMXIII estate Cabernet Sauvignon is presented with a tiny label with the letter “C”.
 This wine shows a ripe elegance in the bouquet with a hint of vanilla and as it evolves coffee bean and espresso.
 The aromas almost jump out of the glass.
 It is opulent and intense on the palate triggering many pleasure points!
 A powerful wine across the palate it leaves lingering flavors of blackberry.
 It is a big wine in flavor with accompanying structure, earthy youthful tannins that will certainly be toned down with some age.
 Drinks very well by itself.

-Fairly well distributed across the valley you can find the wines at the Acacia House in Las Alcobas Napa Valley, Redd, Market, Press and area wine shops including Dean & Deluca, K. Laz and ACME Fine Wines.
+Fairly well distributed across the valley you can find the wines at the Acacia House in Las Alcobas Napa Valley, Redd, Market, Press and area wine shops including K. Laz and ACME Fine Wines.
 For more information, to schedule a tasting or to join one of their wine clubs or mailing list, visit: www.thecraneassembly.com